Vegan parmesan cheese that’s nut free, kind to the planet, and easy on the wallet! And it takes just a few minutes to make…

-- It’s incredibly easy to make - just chuck ingredients in a blender and you’re done.
+- It’s incredibly quick to make - just chuck ingredients in a blender.

-- It’s salty + cheesy but cruelty free and healthy
+- It’s salty & cheesy but cruelty free and nutritious.

-- Perfect for sprinkling liberally on vegan pastas, lasagne, risottos… EVERYTHING!
+- It’s already ‘grated’ so it’s perfect for sprinkling liberally on vegan pastas, lasagne, risottos… EVERYTHING!

-- Plus it's a easy way to add a dash more protein to your diet
+- Plus it's an easy way to add a dash more protein to your diet.

+Many homemade vegan parmesan recipes use cashews.
 I don’t know if you’ve noticed but so many popular vegan recipes seem to rely on an endless supply of cashews nuts.
-If we tried them all we’d quickly get through our monthly food budget in a few days!
+But they’re so expensive!

 They are much cheaper